Gabriel Moreno Player Props: Diamondbacks vs. Rockies

 Gabriel Moreno At The Plate

-- Moreno is batting .295 with six doubles, two home runs and eight walks.
+- Moreno is batting .296 with seven doubles, two home runs and eight walks.

-- He has hit a home run in two of 40 games played this season, and in 1.4% of his plate appearances.
+- He has gone deep in two of 41 games played this season, and in 1.4% of his plate appearances.

-- Moreno has had at least one RBI in 35.0% of his games this year (14 of 40), with two or more RBI three times (7.5%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 15 games this season (36.6%), Moreno has picked up an RBI, and in three of those games (7.3%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.